kulebiaka/social-network/README.md

 #### TypeScript - a strongly typed programming language that builds on JavaScript
 #### AntDesign - the library of UI components
 #### Axios - a promise-based HTTP Client

-## Contributing:
-We welcome contributions from the community to improve the Social Network project.
-If you find any issues or have suggestions for enhancements, please open an issue on GitHub.
-Pull requests are also appreciated.
-Please review our contribution guidelines before making any contributions.

-## License:
-The Social Network project is licensed under the MIT License.
-You are free to use, modify, and distribute this software.
-See the LICENSE file for more details.